BossaGroove/beanmaster/src/README.md

 beanmaster --help
 ```

 ### Todo / Known issue

 1. Disconnect beanstalkd connection
-2. Display error message
-3. The server does not start properly if pm2 module is not installed on the system
+2. The server does not start properly if pm2 module is not installed on the system
-4. Multiple viewer may cause unexpected result as several actions require async operation.
+3. Multiple viewer may cause unexpected result as several actions require async operation.

   a.
 User 1 tries to add a new job to tube A